 started as a New York Times Magazine

 article in 2003.
-Stephen J. Dubner, a journalist for The New York Times
+The pairing of Stephen J. Dubner, a journalist for The New York Times

 , a book that uses straight-forward analysis to turn conventional wisdom on its head.
 The pair also started a popular blog and published a sequel, SuperFreakonomics